Pylons/pyramid/docs/narr/hybrid.rst

      view=".views.bazbuz"
      />

-In other words, each :term:`route` typically corresponds to a single view callable, and when that route is matched during a request, the view callable attached to it is invoked.
+Each :term:`route` typically corresponds to a single view callable, and when that route is matched during a request, the view callable named by the ``view`` attribute is invoked.

-"Under the hood", these ``<route>`` declarations register a view for each route.
-This view is registered for the following context/request type/name triad:

-- the context :term:`interface` ``None``, implying any context.

-- Two :term:`request type` interfaces are attached to the request: the :class:`repoze.bfg.interfaces.IRequest` interface and a dynamically-constructed route-statement-specific :term:`interface`.

-- the empty string as the :term:`view name`, implying the default view.

-This usually ensures that the named view will only be called when the route it's attached to actually matches.

-Typically, an application that uses only URL dispatch won't perform any view configuration in ZCML and won't have any calls to :meth:`repoze.bfg.configuration.Configurator.add_view` in its startup code.
+Typically, an application that uses only URL dispatch won't perform any configuration in ZCML that includes a ``<view>`` declaration and won't have any calls to :meth:`repoze.bfg.configuration.Configurator.add_view` in its startup code.

 Traversal Only
 ~~~~~~~~~~~~~~

-An application that uses :term:`traversal` exclusively to map URLs to
+An application that uses only traversal will have view configuration
-code just won't have any ZCML ``<route>`` declarations nor will it
-make any calls to the
-:meth:`repoze.bfg.configuration.Configurator.add_route` method.
-Instead, its view configuration will imply declarations that look like
+declarations that look like this:
-this:

 .. code-block:: xml
+   :linenos:

    <view
      name="foobar"